Jason-Thomas274/Jason-Thomas274/README.md

 ### Hi there, I'm Jason 👋
-🔱 Recent engineering graduate, class of 2023 @ ASU, go devils!! 😈
+🔱 Engineering graduate, class of 2023 @ ASU, go devils!! 😈

 🧑‍💻 Working as a Systems Analyst/Developer